Forwarduy/Project-Jaguar/CONTRIBUTING.md

 # Contributing to Project Jaguar 🐆

-Thanks for wanting to contribute!
+We welcome contributions from the community!
+Please read our contributing guidelines before submitting pull requests.
 This is built in public from Montevideo.

 ## Quick Start for Devs